isotopp/isotopp.github.io/content/posts/2020-07-30-mysql-transactions---writing-data.md

 We can query the database differently, in a two stage process, allowing for more complex updates.
-Here we read a value from the database into the application (read phase), change it applicationn side (modify phase) and then write the changed value back.
+Here we read a value from the database into the application (read phase), change it application side (modify phase) and then write the changed value back.

 Doing this is called a read-modify-write cycle.